qianyuantang/stat-trend-protein-evo/README.md

 Authors: Qian-Yuan Tang, Weitong Ren, Jun Wang, Kunihiko Kaneko

-Data and code related to the paper "The Statistical Trends of Protein Evolution: A Lesson from AlphaFold Database" (accepted by *Mol.
-Biol.
-Evol.*).
+Data and code related to the paper "The Statistical Trends of Protein Evolution: A Lesson from AlphaFold Database"  (<https://doi.org/10.1093/molbev/msac197>).

-The recent version of the paper can be found at: <https://www.biorxiv.org/content/10.1101/2022.04.07.487447>

 - The 'Code' folder include the Jupyter Notebook (Python) to reproduce this research.